 If other people have encountered problems with poor customer service or scams, details often show in internet search results.

 Simply entering the website or company name into a search engine like Google will usually bring back a host of information about the site.

-If you are trying to visit a specific website type the URL into your web browser directly rather than following links.
+If you're trying to visit a specific website, type the URL into your web browser directly rather than following links.